pranavan200006/pranavan200006/README.md

 - BSc (Hons) in Information Technology Specialising in Cyber Security

--I'm currently learning CISSP/CEH
+- 🌱 I'm currently learning CISSP/CEH

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/balasubramaniam-brahanawardhan-a7667a1ab](https://www.linkedin.com/in/balasubramaniam-brahanawardhan-a7667a1ab)

 - 📝 I regularly write articles on [https://www.linkedin.com/in/balasubramaniam-brahanawardhan-a7667a1ab](https://www.linkedin.com/in/balasubramaniam-brahanawardhan-a7667a1ab)

-- 💬 Ask me about **Android Security, Pentation testing, Information Security**
+- 💬 Ask me about **Android Security, Pentation testing, Information Security Management System**

 - 📫 How to reach me **pranavan613@gmail.com**